Easy-Pay-Solutions/Mobile-SDK-IOS/README.md

 func didSaveCard(consentId: Int?, success: Bool) {}
 ```
 ### Managing cards and payment
-For managing saved cards and paying following intilizer should be used:
+For managing saved cards and paying following initializer should be used:
 ```
 CardSelectionViewController(amount: String, paymentDelegate: AnyObject, preselectedCardId: Int?, paymentDetails: AddAnnualConsentWidgetModel)
 ```